Microsoft/go/eng/doc/CrossPlatformCryptography.md

 | ⚠️     | Supported with limitations that require user action                                                                |
 | ❌     | Not supported                                                                                                      |

-When an algorithm is not supported or the limitations are not met, Microsoft Go will fall back to the Go implementation.
+When an algorithm is not supported or the limitations are exceeded, Microsoft Go will fall back to the Go implementation.

 ## Hash and Message Authentication Algorithms